Welcome to RAF Air UK

 In Teamspeak, go to Settings/Identities to change the name.
 In DCS World Multiplayer, go to Options.

-- In order to have the most immersive and realistic experience possible, Aries Radio is used with Teamspeak to allow communication of people who have the radio set to the same frequency.
-Make sure you follow the installation manual carefully, especially the steps requiring “Run as Administrator”.
+- In order to have the most immersive and realistic experience possible, Univers Radio is used with Teamspeak to allow communication of people who have the radio set to the same frequency.
+Make sure you follow the carefully, especially the steps requiring “Run as Administrator”.
 Make sure you set up your Teamspeak activation as push-to-talk (Settings/Options/Capture).
-Finally, configure the Aries using DCS World Configurator to set the activation buttons for all radios (VHF AM/FM, UHF).
+Be aware too that the list of radios has reverse logic - the VHF radio in the A-10C is at the front of the console, but it is Radio 3 in the Univers list.
+The FM radio is at the rear of the panel and is Radio 1.

 VII.
 Download and install the RAFAIR UK aircraft liveries.